hlbao/description_generation/README.md

 -----------Update2_Basic_Classificaition--------------------------------------------------------------------------------------

-Using vector to represent everything.
+Previously using vector to represent everything.
+Idea is using TF-IDF to exract key words.
 Split: Test set (30%), Training set (70%).
-Accuracy: 71.54%
+Accuracy: 71.54%, however, I noticed this is wrong.